Lightcurves of the Karin family asteroids: Analysis and results

 We observed this asteroid for four nights in 2003 May and 2003 June at two observation sites.
 The observed lightcurve does not cover the whole phase of the rotation period of this asteroids, and we need further observations (Fig. \ref{fig:lc_all}(d)).
 But the period analysis using the tentative lightcurve data yielded the same rotation period.

-The peak-to-peak variation magnitude turned out to be $0.18 \pm 0.02$ at the solar phase angle $\alpha = 10.3^{\circ}$, which is an average value during our observation.
-The reduced peak-to-peak variation magnitude at the zero phase angle $A(0) = 0.14 \pm 0.01$ was obtained.
+The peak-to-trough variation turned out to be $0.18 \pm 0.02$ at the solar phase angle $\alpha = 10.3^{\circ}$, which is an average value during our observation.
+The reduced peak-to-trough variation at the zero phase angle $A(0) = 0.14 \pm 0.01$ was obtained.
 The axis ratio was estimated as $a/b = 1.14$.